-This appendix describes a number of commonly-used program options.
+This appendix describes a number of commonly-used program options, additional keywords are enumerated within the Spartan'20 Help menu.
 These are in terms of keywords input into the Options box in the Calculations dialog (Setup menu).
 In addition, any method, functional or combination of functionals and/or basis set supported in Spartan (and not included explicitly in the menus) may be typed into the Options box.
 (See Chapter 21 for further details.)